FacilityApi/FacilityApi.github.io/reference/preview/master/Facility.Core.Http/HttpClientServiceSettings/Aspects.md

 # HttpClientServiceSettings.Aspects property

-The aspects used when sending requests and receiving responses.
+The aspects used when sending requests and receiving responses (optional).

 ```csharp
 public IReadOnlyList<HttpClientServiceAspect> Aspects { get; set; }